 - smoked salmon

-- Continue with other ingredients.
+- Continue with other ingredients you prepared.

 - Garnish the Temari Sushi as you like.
 You can use thin strips cut from ½ sheet nori (dried laver seaweed), tiny wedges cut from 2 slices lemon, cut pieces of 5 sprigs chives, and some ikura (salmon roe), as you wish.